hsenol1/argocd-basics/README.md

 Repos are target states, so argo continously refresh the clusters to check whether they match with the target (or desired) states, which in fact the repos.

+update: this repo is dead because all training is done in the company servers.